adryd325/discord-twitter-video-embeds/README.md

 ### Features

-- TikTok embeds are disabled in the official instace because I get IP banned from TikTok for requesting too frequently.
+- TikTok embeds are disabled in the official instace because I get rate-limited from TikTok for requesting too frequently.
 If you'd like TikTok embeds, you should self-host your own instance

 ### Terms of Service